VersatileFFN: Achieving Parameter Efficiency in LLMs via Adaptive Wide-and-Deep Reuse

 \textbf{Benchmark Accuracy. } We report the detailed zero-shot performance of VersatileFFN against other methods in Table~\ref{table:main_result}.
 From the results, VersatileFFN consistently achieves the highest average accuracy across both model scales.
-Specifically, on the 720M scale, our method attains an average accuracy of 57.03\%, outperforming the strong MoE baseline (55.87\%) and the 6-Loop method (56.55\%).
-It is worth noting that while MoE achieves the lowest loss (2.411 vs. 2.430 for VersatileFFN), this advantage does not translate into downstream task accuracy.
-VersatileFFN demonstrates more robust generalization capabilities, particularly on reasoning-intensive tasks such as ARC-e and COMM, where it leads by a significant margin (+3.33\% over MoE on ARC-e).
+Specifically, on the 1.21B scale, our method attains an average accuracy of 60.47\%, outperforming the strong MoE baseline (59.65\%) and the 6-Loop method (60.05\%).
+It is worth noting that while MoE achieves the lowest loss (2.278 vs. 2.319 for VersatileFFN), this advantage does not translate into accuracy.
+VersatileFFN demonstrates more robust generalization capabilities, particularly on reasoning-intensive tasks such as ARC-e and COMM, where it leads by a significant margin (+2.81\% over MoE on ARC-e).

 As shown in Table~\ref{table:efficiency}, a key advantage of VersatileFFN is its parameter efficiency.
-Unlike MoE, which significantly increase the total parameters (from 720M to 1145M), VersatileFFN introduces negligible parameter overhead ($<0.1\%$ increase).
+Unlike MoE, which significantly increase the total parameters, for example, from 1.21B to 1.97B (+63\%), VersatileFFN introduces negligible parameter overhead.
 Regarding computational complexity, VersatileFFN is significantly more efficient than the 4-Loop and 6-Loop methods.
 For instance, at the 350M scale, VersatileFFN requires approximately 45\% fewer FLOPs than the 6-Loop method while achieving superior accuracy.
 This indicates that VersatileFFN allocates computational resources more effectively than simply stacking recurrent loops, offering a compelling balance between model size, training cost, and downstream performance.